 9. Deep Plane Facelift or Stem cell facelift with fat transfer

-If you are considering a facelift, we invite you to schedule a consultation with one of our expert plastic surgeons at Kensington Medical.
-Our team of experts will work with you to determine which procedure is best suited for your individual needs.
-We offer various options, including traditional facelifts, mini facelifts, SMAS, Deep plane facelift and combination fat transfer / stem cell facelifts and many combinations of the above list, so you can find the perfect treatment to help you achieve your desired results.
-Contact us today here or call us on 0204 551 4892.
+If you are considering a facelift, book a consultation with one of our expert GMC Specialist Registered plastic surgeons at Kensington Medical.
+Our team of experts will work with you to determine which facelift procedure is best suited for your individual needs.
+We offer various options, including traditional facelifts, mini facelifts, SMAS, Deep plane facelift, Vertical Restore and combination fat transfer / stem cell facelifts and many other combinations.
+Understanding why a particular facelift is the best for your facial structure is crucial.